Krystsina Tsimanouskaya

 Tsimanouskaya qualified to represent Belarus at the 2020 Summer Olympics in the women's 100 m and 200 m events.
-On 30 July 2021, during the Games, she accused officials from the Belarus Olympic Committee of forcing her to compete in the 4 × 400 metres relay race without her consent.
-On 1 August 2021, she was taken to Tokyo's Haneda Airport against her will, where she refused to board a flight back to Belarus.
-She was eventually given police protection and granted a humanitarian visa by Poland.
+On 30 July 2021, during the Games, she accused officials from the Belarus Olympic Committee of forcing her to compete in the 4 × 400 metres relay and entering her name for the race without her consent.
+On 1 August 2021, the Belarusian coaches withdrew her from the Games and took her to Tokyo's Haneda Airport in order to fly her to Belarus, but she refused to board the plane and contacted Japanese police.
+She was given police protection and granted a humanitarian visa by Poland, where she was later given Polish citizenship.

+In August 2023, the World Athletics Nationality Review Panel waived the normal three-year waiting period for nationality changes, allowing her to compete for Poland.

 Early life

 Krystsina Siarheyeuna Tsimanouskaya was born in Klimavichy, a town in eastern Belarus.
 Though she raced for fun as a child, she joined competitive athletics late, receiving an offer from an Olympic trainer to join his academy when she was about 15 years old.
 Her parents were initially worried, thinking she would not achieve an athletic career; they were convinced by Tsimanouskaya and her grandmother.